Betterez/btrz-auth-api-key/README.md

 #### internalAuthTokenSigningSecrets

 The secret keys that are used to sign the auth tokens used for internal service-to-service calls.
 Two keys are provided, to allow for key rotation.

-#### internalAuthTokenProvider

-An object containing one function taking no arguments: `getToken()`, which generates an auth token suitable for service-to-service calls.
-The module contains an InternalAuthTokenProvider class for this purpose:

-    const InternalAuthTokenProvider = require("btrz-auth-api-key").InternalAuthTokenProvider,
-        options = {
-            internalAuthTokenSigningSecrets: {
-                main: "TnrRb2IadihO"
-            }
-        };

-    const internalAuthTokenProvider = new InternalAuthTokenProvider(options);
-    // This instance can now be provided in the options to `new Authenticator(options)`

 #### auth.tokenSecured